There are so many things to do in Oslo that a weekend in the city is truly never enough.

 Address: Frognerveien 67, 0266 Oslo, Norway

 Alongside many other amazing and interesting museums in Oslo, you will have the wonderful opportunity to visit the legendary Edvard Munch Museum during your visit to Oslo.
+Munch is one of the most famous painters of all time and is a well-known name in Norway.

 Before his death in 1944, Edvard Munch donated all his works to Oslo city, but unfortunately, he didn’t make it to see his art displayed in the museum because it was opened only in 1963.